 - A test that was aborted by the system.

 - These tests typically abort due to a fatal error.
-If the test fails before launch, there may be an underlying issue with the Load Zone, unrelated to k6.
-If the test aborts during execution, it may be due to overutilization of the Load Generators.
+If the test fails before launch, the Load Zone may have an underlying issue that is unrelated to k6.
+If the test aborts during execution, Load Generators might have been overutilized.
 In this case, look at the CPU and Memory utilization and add or increase sleep times.
-You may also want to set the option discardResponseBodies to true, to lower memory pressure.
+You also might set the option discardResponseBodies to true to lower memory pressure.

 - Aborted (script error)